jingqiuELE/tinyvpn/README.md

   In the test directory, please follow below steps:
   * $make build
   * $make run
   * You should be able to see both wireshark and a mininet console.
-In the mininet console, run below commands to start **myvpn**:
+In the mininet console, run below commands to start **petrel**:
     * mininet>server ./tinyvpn/server-start.sh
     * mininet>client ./tinyvpn/client-start.sh
     * You should be able to observe the connection established.